VA Loan Benefits

 This can be a great selling point if the rates have risen and the buyer would like to keep the low rate that you currently have on your mortgage.

-The Department of Veterans Affairs has a list of people that may be allowed to apply for a VA mortgage based on service.
+The Department of Veterans Affairs has a list of people who may be allowed to apply for a VA mortgage based on service.
 In summary, the following people can apply for the loan:

 • Individuals that served in either the National Guard or Army Reserve